Cogitate-consortium/iEEG-data-release/README.md

 ## How to use this repository:
 This repository contains jupyter notebooks, analysis pipelines and many different functions.
 Depending on your interest, here are the different places to go to first:

-- If you are interested in iEEG data analysis and you would like to see what are the different steps involved OR if you are interested in the COGITATE data and would like to get a sense of how to work with them, go check this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/ieeg-single-subject-report.ipynb)
+- If you are interested in iEEG data analysis and you would like to see what are the different steps involved OR if you are interested in the COGITATE data and would like to get a sense of how to work with them, go check this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/notebooks/ieeg-data-release.ipynb)
-- If you have decided you would like to do something with the cogitate data, you should go check this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/ieeg-single-subject-report.ipynb).
+- If you have decided you would like to do something with the cogitate data, you should go check this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/notebooks/ieeg-single-subject-report.ipynb).
 It can be run on each subject to get an idea of channels localization, responses observed...
-You can also used this [script](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/batch_subjects_reports.py) to specify a set of subjects to generate reports for each of them as HTML
+You can also used this [script](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/notebooks/batch_subjects_reports.py) to specify a set of subjects to generate reports for each of them as HTML
-- If you are a curious about the implementation of different functions we are using, you can go have a look at this [file](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/HelperFunctions.py).
-It contains all the single functions we are using (high gamma computations and so on)
+- If you are a curious about the implementation of different functions we are using, you can go have a look at this [file](https://github.com/Cogitate-consortium/iEEG-data-release/tree/main/cog_ieeg).
+It contains the cog_ieeg python package, in which the various custom functions we have created are organized.
-- If you have your own data and would like to use pipelines that are similar to ours, go check the various scripts [here](https://github.com/Cogitate-consortium/iEEG-data-release/tree/main/pipelines).
+- If you have your own data and would like to use pipelines that are similar to ours, go check the various scripts [here](https://github.com/Cogitate-consortium/iEEG-data-release/tree/main/cog_ieeg/pipelines).
 The preprocessing pipelines relies heavily on the bids format, which means if your data also are in bids, you should be able to use our pipelines without much tweaking.

 My personal recommendation is to always start with this [notebook](https://github.com/Cogitate-consortium/iEEG-data-release/blob/main/ieeg-single-subject-report.ipynb) as it gives a really good overview of how things work in general.